br-lewis/izhikevich/README.md

 ## Running ##

-Default is running on the CPU
+Default is running on the GPU
 ```
 cargo run -- 1000
 ```

-To use a GPU:
+To use the CPU:
 ```
-cargo run -- --comp-type gpu 1000
+cargo run -- --cpu 1000
 ```

 The resulting graph defaults to `./out.png` but can be changed.
 The output